Lkishor123/openenclave_ml_poc/README.md

 ## Download Dependencies

-Run the helper script to download a prebuilt GGML model and tokenizer files:
+Run the helper script to download a prebuilt GGML model and tokenizer files. **Run this script before invoking CMake** so the build can locate `model/bert.bin`:

 ```bash
 scripts/download_deps.sh